 Applicants must submit a professional resume detailing skills, educational experience, and work experience (with a particular emphasis on relevant work experience and managerial / supervisory experiences.

-Students with less than a 3.0 overall GPA or below a 400 GMAT Score (or not yet completed the GMAT) may be admitted conditionally.
+Students with less than a 3.0 overall GPA may be admitted conditionally.
 Criteria for conditional admission may include other factors such as availability within the cohort.

 Students may remove the conditional status by earning at least a 3.0 MUW cumulative GPA with no grade below a B at the end of their first six to nine hours or their first two semesters of graduate study, whichever comes first.
-Students admitted conditionally may not enroll in no greater than six hours during a semester and must complete the GMAT by end of term.
+Students admitted conditionally may not enroll in no greater than six hours during a semester.
 Students admitted conditionally are not eligible for financial aid.

 Tuition & Costs:

 Financial aid is available to part-time and full-time students seeking a degree after acceptance to the program.
 For more information, please call the Financial Aid Center at (662) 329-7114.